What a Business Credit Notification Might Mean For Your Company

 - Financial Statements – Dun & Bradstreet cannot access financial documents from private companies.
 If business owners don’t report this information, it cannot be considered when we determine scores and ratings.

-- Other Business Details – You can contact a Dun & Bradstreet business credit advisor in order to find out what information may be missing from your company’s credit file.
-Call 1-800-701-7168 to speak with a Credit Advisor.
+- Other Business Details – You can contact a Dun & Bradstreet Account Manager to find out what information may be missing from your company's credit file.
+Call 1-800-701-7168 to speak with an Account Manager.

 How Can I Manage My Business Credit File?